-We believe the goal of Excel Youth’s Discover 612 is to help the youth discover who they are in Christ and their purpose in life.
+We believe the goal of EXCEL Youth’s Discover 612 is to help the youth discover who they are in Christ and their purpose in life.

 We purpose to love, teach, support, model, and bless our young people in every encounter in an effort to guide them into discovering their God given identity.
 Strategic areas of study and impartation sessions have been implemented to develop essential life skills necessary to live successfully as a person with a Christian worldview.

 The Youth Ministry is divided into two groups, Middle and High School.
-Each group is then subdivided by grade.

 Middle School: 6th, 7th, and 8th grade.